Instant Loan in Germany: Online Approval and Fast Payout (2026)

 Compare offers online

-2-5 minutesEnter your desired loan amount and term.
-The comparison tool sends a SCHUFA-neutral Konditionsanfrage to multiple banks simultaneously.
+2 to 5 minutesEnter your desired loan amount and term.
+The comparison tool sends a SCHUFA-neutral Konditionsanfrage to multiple banks at the same time.
 This does not affect your credit score.
-You receive personalized rate offers within seconds.
+You get personalized rate offers within seconds.

 Select your offer and apply